Plumbing Financing Options: How to Pay for Repairs and Upgrades

 Will financing my plumbing repair hurt my credit score?

 Applying for most financing involves a credit inquiry, which may temporarily lower your score by a few points.
 However, contractor platforms often use a soft pull for pre-qualification, which doesn't affect your score at all.
-Once you accept a loan, your score could improve over time if you make consistent on-time payments, as it adds a positive payment history to your credit profile.
+Once you accept a loan, your score could improve over time if you make consistent on-time payments, since it adds a positive payment history to your credit profile.

 Can I finance emergency plumbing repairs on the same day?